physphil/UnitConverterUltimate/README.md

 - Fuel Consumption (miles per gallon, liters per 100km, etc)
 - Digital Storage (bit, byte, megabytes, gigabytes, etc)

-If you're interested in helping to translate the app into your language, please [e-mail me](mailto:physphil@gmail.com)!
+If you're interested in helping to translate the app into your language, please [e-mail me](mailto:physphil@gmail.com) or create a Pull Request!
+Please create all Pull Requests against the 'develop' branch.

 Usage
 ------